Financial Lines Insurance

 Choosing a proficient financial lines broker or recruitment consultant warrants thorough scrutiny.
 Whether safeguarding financial interests or career progression and growth, the shared traits of expertise, transparency, negotiation acumen, technological adoption, and personalised service underscore the importance of these decisions.

 At Gerrard White, we have a dedicated Insurance Broking recruitment division, and as such we are fully versed in the intricacies of the broking world.
 We are experienced in helping secure brokers into successful new careers working alongside some large broking clients.
-If you would like to discuss how Gerrard White can assist your Financial Lines Brokerage team, get in touch with Adam Saunders07921 572248.
+If you would like to discuss how Gerrard White can assist your Financial Lines Brokerage team, get in touch.

 Latest Blogs